The Galaxy Activity, Torus, and Outflow Survey (GATOS): N. Unveiling physical processes in local active galaxies. Unsupervised hierarchical clustering of JWST MIRI/MRS observations: Data and methodology

 The MIRI/MRS covers a total wavelength range from 4.9 to 27.9\,$\mu$m, divided into four integral field units (referred to as channels) with different fields-of-view (FoVs), and spatial and spectral resolutions \citep[see more details in][]{Labiano2021,Argyriou2023}, namely channels 1 to 4 (ch1, ch2, ch3, and ch4).
 In this work we focus on ch3, that covers a range from 11.5 to 18$\mu$m, divided in three sub-channels (short, medium and long).
 In particular, we use the ch3-short cubes (11.55-13.47\,$\mu$m) and the combined ch3 spectral cubes (from now on, referred to as 'ch3-all').
-The latter were produced using the tools from the MRS reduction pipeline.
+The latter were produced using the tools from the MRS reduction pipeline (\textsc{cube\_build} module).
+We show the median maps of the combined ch3 cube for all the galaxies in Appendix~\ref{Appendix_MedianMaps} (see Fig.~\ref{FigAp:MedianMaps}).
 We select this channel mainly because it contains the three neon lines [Ne\,II] at 12.81$\mu$m, [Ne\,III] at 15.56$\mu$m, and [Ne\,V] at 14.32$\mu$m, that are typically used in the mid-IR to study the ionising source of the ionised gas \citep[see e.g.][]{Pereira2010}, as well as H$_{2}$ lines and PAH features.
 We discuss other channels in Sect.~\ref{Sect4:Discussion}.